idvorkin/techdiary/README.md

     core.autocrlf=input
     core.safecrlf=false

-Sometimes your repo gets screwed up and needes to be fixed.
+Sometimes your repo gets screwed up and needs to be fixed.
 In that case, erase all files, and recheckout.

     #!/bin/sh
     # remove local tree